fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 ```

 Finally, we prepend this random hexadecimal string with the `"#"` character.
-Now we have a fuzzer that generates random, valid hexadecimal color strings.
+Now we have a fuzzer that randomly generates a valid hex color string.

 ```
 hexColor : Fuzzer String